pragma-/pbot/doc/Factoids.md

 ## Adding/removing factoids
 ### factadd
+To create a factoid, use the `factadd` command.
+This command can alternatively accept a Web paste site via the `-url` option; this allows you to use your local editor to set factoid text that can include line-breaks and indentation.

 Usage: `factadd [-f] [channel] <keyword> (<description> | -url <Web paste site>)`

 To add a factoid to the global channel, use `global` as the channel parameter.